Custom open-die forgings and seamless rolled rings to ASTM B637 / AMS 5872 / AMS 5766.

 | Metallographic examination | ASTM E112 | Per heat; micro-section from test coupon | Grain size, microstructure, inclusion rating |

-We can provide additional references — including MTC samples and third-party inspection reports — under NDA for qualified procurement enquiries.
-Contact us to arrange.
+We can provide further references — including MTC samples and inspection reports — under NDA for qualified procurement enquiries.

 This comparison uses published data from ASTM standards, AMS specifications, and the open technical literature.
 We supply all four alloys as forgings — this table is designed to help you select the right material, not to promote any particular one.